 History of Crepes Suzette:

-in 1895 at the Maitre at Monte Carlo’s Cafde Paris.
+The dish was created out of a mistake made by a fourteen year-old assistant waiter Henri Carpentier (1880-1961) in 1895 at the Maitre at Monte Carlo’s Cafde Paris.
 He was preparing a dessert for the Prince of Wales, the future King Edward VII (1841-1910) of England.

 According to Henri Charpentier, in own words from Life A La Henri – Being The Memories of Henri Charpentier: